daronphang/coding_resources/GO/pointers.md

 *operator   Dereferencing operator used to declare pointer variable and access the value stored in address *type       Type description that means to work with a pointer to that type &operator   Used to return the address of variable or to access the address of a variable to a pointer

+0001            person{firstName: "Jim"}
+address         value

+Turn address into value with *address
+Turn value into address with &value
 ```

 ### Purpose